tanvijain13/book-finder/README.md

 ## Run instructions

+Clone the repository and navigate to the project directory.

-Firstly you will require a Google API Key, once you have it, place the key in place of "YOUR-API-KEY" in Context.js file -
+You will require a Google API Key, once you have it, place the key in place of "YOUR-API-KEY" in Context.js file -

 ### `const API_KEY = "YOUR-API-KEY"; `